iamyadavyash/yash-repository/README.md

 # yash-repository
-This is my first git repository author-Yash yadav
+This is my first git repository<br>
+Author-Yash Yadav